Notre Dame Cathedral – A masterpiece of Gothic architecture

-Notre Dame Cathedral carried through the centuries the spiritual and religious heritage of the people of Paris, these generations of kings, queens, emperors, heroes and ordinary citizens.
+Notre Dame Cathedral carried throughout the centuries the spiritual and religious heritage of the people of Paris and generations of kings, queens and emperors.

-The Temple of Jupiter built by the Romans 2,000 years ago, was replaced in 375AD by a chapel dedicated to St. Etienne.
+The Temple of Jupiter, the Romans built some 2,000 years ago, was replaced in 375AD by a chapel dedicated to St. Etienne.

 By the 12th century the two buildings had unfortunately fallen into ruins.